 If using broccoli rabe, you can still use this same recipe here but be sure to add lots more lemon juice to counter the bitterness from the broccoli rabe (use an extra half lemon, juiced).

 Although normal broccoli has a little bit more nutrition than broccolette, it’s still a very smart choice.
 It’s so rich in vitamin C that you can get your full daily recommended intake with only 1 cup of broccolette!
 Other nutrients include potassium, iron, dietary fibre and vitamin A.

 Pro Tip – Boil the broccolette in boiling, salted water to ensure it stays bright green.
 If you use warm water instead of boiling, your vegetables will turn grey.
 Make sure that the water is hot!

-Like all green vegetables, broccolette contains an enzyme that will turn the vegetables grey when heated.
-To prevent this, you must cook the brocolette at a constant boiling temperature which will destroy the enzyme and stop the greying.
+Like all green vegetables, broccolette contains an enzyme that will turn the vegetable grey when heated.
+To prevent this, you must cook the broccolette at a constant boiling temperature which will destroy the enzyme and stop the greying.
 Salted water will also help to keep your broccoli bright green.

 What about Refreshing in Ice Water?

 Refreshing is a fancy term for dunking food in ice water.
 This stops the cooking of the veggies and also helps to prevent the green vegetables from turning grey.
 It’s not really necessary if you are at home and going to eat it right away.

 This method works great if you want to cook the broccolette ahead of time and finish later – as cooks do before service in a restaurant.

 It’s a little bit milder than normally dried chili but packs a lot more flavour and also gives the food a gorgeous red colour.
 I highly recommend you find this one!